yantonov/uv-aliases/README.md

 Aliases for [uv](https://github.com/astral-sh/uv)

-Usage:
+### Usage
+1. add this repository to the front of PATH
+2. build alias [alias](http://github.com/yantonov/alias) (or use the available distribution)
-    1. Compile [alias](http://github.com/yantonov/alias) artifact, name it as uv, and put into this repository.
+3. name it as uv and put it into this repository (binary file has already ignored inside this repository)
-    2. Add this repository to the front of PATH.